 Popular Songs

-For the most fun, play popular songs that kids and adults both enjoy.
-Here are a few that are always a hit.
+To maximise fun, play popular songs that kids and adults both enjoy.
+Here are some popular choices that are always a hit.

 Musical Chairs Compilations

 YouTube has many videos with music suitable for a game of Musical Chairs.
-These ones have stops built into them so you don’t have to stop and start the music yourself.
+These include built-in stops, so you don’t have to manually pause the music.

 Games Similar to Musical Chairs

-The following two games are very similar to Musical Chairs as they are both movement games that require listening to the music and taking action when the music stops.
+These two games are similar to Musical Chairs because they both involve movement and require listening to the music and acting when it stops.

 While the following games are not played to music, they are also great for developing listening skills: